Amortization calculator: The formula

 Note that the interest rate is commonly referred to as an annual percentage rate (e.g. 8% APR), but in the above formula, since the payments are monthly, the rate $i$ must be in terms of a monthly percent.
-Converting an annual interest rate (that is to say, annual percentage yield or APY) to the monthly rate is not as simple as dividing by 12; see the formula and discussion in APR.
+Converting an annual interest rate (that is to say, annual percentage yield or APY) to the monthly rate is not as simple as dividing by 12; see APR.
 However, if the rate is stated in terms of "APR" and not "annual interest rate", then dividing by 12 is an appropriate means of determining the monthly interest rate.

 Derivation of the formula

 The formula for the periodic payment amount $A$ is derived as follows.
 For an amortization schedule, we can define a function $p_t$ that represents the principal amount remaining immediately after the $t$-th payment is made.
 The total number of payments of the entire amortized loan is $n$.
 We can then derive a formula for this function to solve for the unknown payment amount $A$, with the definition $r = 1 + i$.